Why buy a franchise or a start up?

 Buying a franchise is one solution for buyers that we work with.
 As a business broker, many buyers tell us that they can not find the “right” business in the “right” part of town.
 It can be frustrating trying to find an existing business with the all the “right” characteristics.
-This is where a franchise might be the best option.
+This is where a start up or a a franchise might be the best option.

 Benefits of Franchises